Taneo Sebastian

 Brylle Jordan Sebastian Uyam (born May 31, 2000), known by his stage name Taneo and professionally credited as Taneo Sebastian, is a Filipino-American actor, singer, dancer, and model.
 On February 14, 2021, he debuted as the leader of the Philippine boy band Alamat.
 Their debut song "Kbye" peaked at number two on Billboard's Next Big Sound rankings, making Alamat the second P-pop group to ever enter the American chart.

 Sebastian made his film debut in 2022, as troublemaker student Leung in the film Expensive Candy.
 He also played the role of Joey in Marita (2023), a horror film about a theater troupe that is being haunted by a ghost, and appeared in the 2024 romance drama film Ikaw Pa Rin Ang Pipiliin Ko.
-He is set to portray Ryosuke Sato in the second season of Ang Mutya ng Section E.
+He is set to portray Ryosuke Sato in the second season of Ang Mutya ng Section E. In September 2026, Sebastian was cast as Toma in the film Hum, his first starring role.

 Early life and education

 Brylle Jordan Sebastian Uyam was born on May 31, 2000.
 His family is from Tabuk, Kalinga.
 He grew up in the United States and graduated from the University of South Florida with a degree in accountancy.
 He is of Ilocano and Kalinga descent.